2sync

 Every way to sync Notion with Google Calendar

 There are eight methods for connecting Notion and Google Calendar.
 They range from free, view-only options to full two-way database sync.
-The table below compares them at a glance as of March 2026; the sections that follow cover each in detail.
+The table below compares them at a glance as of May 2026; the sections that follow cover each in detail.

 MethodSync DirectionField MappingRecurring EventsAttendeesFree OptionSetup TimeBest For